 Should a Project Manager Gather Requirements?

 Think about project management and the project managers you know.
-They are typically date driven, collaborative by nature, and rally the troops toward reaching a common goal.
+They are typically date driven, collaborative by nature, armed with tools like Gantt charts and they rally the troops toward reaching a common goal.

 Business analysis and requirements gathering require a different skill set.
 Requirements gathering involve the person lingering a bit longer than others would.
 It requires that they probe deep into the problem or conversation at hand and uncover every possible scenario, regardless of how small or inconsequential.